 PolyMet Events and News

-St. Paul, Minn., March 17, 2022 – PolyMet Mining Corp.
-TSX: POM; NYSE American: PLM, today reports it has filed its financial results for the year ended December 31, 2021, and provides a first quarter 2022 business update.
+St. Paul, Minn., March 23, 2023 – PolyMet Mining Corp. (“PolyMet” or the “company”) TSX: POM; NYSE American: PLM, today reports it has filed its financial results for the year ended December 31, 2022 and provides a first quarter 2023 business update.

-Progress has continued in 2022 as the Minnesota Court of Appeals in January affirmed nearly all aspects of the company’s water discharge permit for the NorthMet Project.
+The company also progressed resolution of legal challenges against the NorthMet Project during 2022 and Q1 2023.
+For example, the Minnesota Court of Appeals in January 2022 affirmed nearly all aspects of the company’s water discharge permit for NorthMet.
 Importantly, the court found that water quality standards of the State of Minnesota and Fond du Lac Band of the Lake Superior Chippewa will not be violated as a result of the NorthMet Project.

-- Federal wetlands (Section 404) permit – a 401a2 hearing by the U.S. Army Corps of Engineers is planned in early May to determine if the project “will affect” water quality within the reservation boundaries of the Fond du Lac Band.
-The State of Minnesota concluded during environmental review and permitting that the project does not affect water quality before reaching the reservation, which is 110 river miles downstream;
+- Federal wetlands (Section 404) permit – a decision is pending by the U.S. Army Corps of Engineers following a 401a2 hearing last May to determine if NorthMet “will affect” water quality within the reservation boundaries of the Fond du Lac Band.
+The State of Minnesota concluded during environmental review and permitting that the project does not affect water quality before reaching the reservation, which is more than 110 river miles downstream;

-- Permit to Mine – a contested case hearing by the Minnesota Department of Natural Resources on the effectiveness of bentonite clay at the tailings impoundment is anticipated in the second or third quarter of this year.
-Several preliminary hearings already have been held; and
+- Permit to Mine – a contested case hearing by the Minnesota Department of Natural Resources on the effectiveness of bentonite clay at the tailings impoundment is scheduled for March 27, 2023, with the decision by the Administrative Law Judge expected later this year; and

 - Water discharge (NPDES/SDS) permit – the Minnesota Court of Appeals ruled that the Minnesota Pollution Control Agency must consider whether any discharges are the “functional equivalent” of a direct surface water discharge.
-The ruling stems from a U.S. Supreme Court ruling unrelated to PolyMet and issued more than a year after PolyMet’s permit was issued.
-This functional-equivalence analysis, known as the “Maui” test, is expected to be completed this year and to affirm earlier conclusions.
+The ruling stems from a U.S. Supreme Court ruling unrelated to PolyMet and issued more than a year after NorthMet’s permit was issued.
+The MPCAs determination on the functional-equivalence analysis, known as the “Maui” test, is pending and expected to affirm earlier conclusions.

-- Loss for the year ended December 31, 2021, was $15.6 million compared with $20.8 million for the prior year.
-The decrease was primarily due to lower spend on Project studies and evaluation of the mineral resource partially offset by higher interest expense and insurance premiums.
+- Loss for the year ended December 31, 2022, was $1 million compared with $15.6 million for the prior year.
+The increase was primarily due to transaction costs related to the Joint Venture and non-cash charges related to interest expense on increased debt.

-- Capital expenditures for the year ended December 31, 2021, was $6.9 million compared with $8.6 million for the prior year.
-The decrease was primarily due to lower expenditure on the NorthMet Project as the company awaits resolution of legal challenges to permits.
+- Cash used in investing activities for the year ended December 31, 2022, was $8.0 million compared with $6.9 million for the prior year.
+The increase was primarily due to increased costs to support legal defense of NorthMet permits and prepare the site for construction.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards.
 All amounts are in U.S. dollars.
 Copies can be obtained free of charge by contacting the company at 444 Cedar Street, Suite 2060, St. Paul, MN 55101, or by e-mail at firstname.lastname@example.org.
 Project developments described above are derived from these documents and should be read in conjunction with them.